RULED: Early Treatments for Covid Work and are Approved by Italian Senate

 Full text: Nos news

-RULED: Compulsory mask-wearing and splitting classes into two halves deemed illegal
+RULED: Forced mask-wearing causing the splitting of society into two classes deemed illegal/unconstitutional

 On December 23, 2020, Constitutional Court overturned virus mask mandate in schools and ruled that compulsory mask-wearing and splitting classes into two halves to be taught in alternate shifts, were illegal.
 Two children and their parents had brought the case before the court, saying the measures violated the principles of equality before the law, the right to a private life and the right to education.